 With the DKIM signature, it is easy to verify if the content of the email was not altered in the process of sending it.

-While DKIM protects the content of the email, it cannot validate the sender’s id.
-It also cannot secure the domain in the visible header from spoofing.
+DKIM protects email content but cannot validate the sender’s ID or prevent header spoofing.
+To fill SPF and DKIM gaps, implement DMARC.
 So to cover the weak sides of both SPF and DKIM, you need to make the third step - implement DMARC.

 So what else can we do as we’re looking at how to prevent email spoofing?
 The answer is DMARC.